MRoy120/BIOL-653-Roy-Michael-hw/README.md

 In order to edit this README, I first logged into Github and clicked on the button for my profile.
 In my respositories, I chose BIOL-653-Roy-Michael, and then clicked on the pencil icon to edit this README.
 And here I am!

 I am *now* editing this README in RStudio, that I hope will successgfully be pushed to my Gitbub account.  **Here it goes!**

+It all actually worked!
+Now to submit it as my homework.